Reducing Overconfidence Predictions for Autonomous Driving Perception: Proposed Method

 \section{Proposed Method}

-This section presents the core of the proposed methodology \ie, the mathematical formulations for making new predictions.
+This section presents the core of the proposed methodology \ie, the formulations for making predictions based on the novel \textit{ML} and \textit{MAP} prediction layers.
 The development of such a methodology begins with the concepts of probabilities, random variables, distribution function, probability density function and Bayes' theorem \ie, the background to develop the methodology proposed in this paper.
-In the second stage, we present the proposed method through formulations of the Maximum Likelihood (ML) and Maximum a-Posteriori (MAP) functions, as well as non-parametric and parametric mathematical modeling to define the posterior (likelihood-conditional) and prior probabilities.
+In the second stage, we present the proposed method through formulations of the Maximum Likelihood (\textit{ML}) and Maximum a-Posteriori (\textit{MAP}) layers, as well as nonparametric and parametric mathematical modeling to define the posterior (likelihood-conditional) and prior probabilities.
 Finally, we present the network architectures, diagrams for evaluating the calibration of the proposed methodology, and the datasets that have been used in the experiments.